What Is 120cm In Ft

 Introduction: The Metric and Imperial Systems

 Before diving into the conversion, let's briefly review the two systems involved: the metric system and the imperial system.
-The metric system, also known as the International System of Units (SI), is a decimal system based on units of ten.
-This makes conversions within the system relatively straightforward.
+That said, the metric system, also known as the International System of Units (SI), is a decimal system based on units of ten.
 The imperial system, commonly used in the United States and a few other countries, uses units like inches, feet, yards, and miles.
+Day to day, this makes conversions within the system relatively straightforward.
 These units have less intuitive relationships, making conversions more complex.
 Understanding this fundamental difference is key to mastering conversions between the two systems.

 Converting 120cm to ft: A Step-by-Step Guide